dojeon-ai/SimTPR/Readme.md

-# On the Importance of Feature Decorrelation for URL for RL
+# On the Importance of Feature Decorrelation for <br> Unsupervised Representation Learning for RL

 This repostiory contains a PyTorch implementation of the paper